Table of contents

 “Usually big companies prefer a more niche skill set for a specific task, such as back-end software engineer for API [application programming interface] development and front-end developer for UI [user interface] development,” says Shashank Agarwal, senior decision scientist at CVS.
 “But, in small startups, a full-stack engineer is usually responsible for both these tasks.”

-Other types of roles and specializations in computer science include:
+Other types of roles and computer science specializations include:

 “My daily routine as a data scientist involves data exploration, algorithm development, and problem-solving,” says Agarwal.
 “I clean and preprocess data, write code for mathematical and statistical algorithms, and collaborate with domain experts and software engineers.”